maitrix-org/llm-reasoners/examples/DRPO/README.md

 **Dynamic Rewarding with Prompt Optimization (DRPO)** is a novel approach for aligning LLMs without requiring extensive tuning or human supervision.
 By dynamically optimizing prompts based on model feedback, DRPO enhances alignment performance, enabling LLMs to self-correct and adapt effectively to various challenges.
 This method significantly reduces alignment costs and improves the versatility of LLM applications.

+## LLM Reasoners with DRPO
+Integrating DRPO within the LLM-Reasoner framework is particularly advantageous because LLM-Reasoner provides a robust set of tools that facilitate the comparison and evaluation of various reasoning methodologies.
+This environment is designed to tackle complex, multi-step reasoning tasks, making it a suitable testbed for DRPO's dynamic adjustment capabilities.
+The availability of multiple reasoning tools within LLM-Reasoners allows researchers and developers to conduct side-by-side comparisons, optimizing reasoning strategies and enhancing the overall effectiveness of the models deployed.

 ## Key Parameters

 ### Model Configuration